Phiedeir/yi-mirrorless-firmware-tools/README.md

 > How can I contribute?

-Please open an issue, pull request, or drop me a mail at mg@protyposis.net
+Please open an issue, pull request, or drop me a mail at mg@protyposis.net or mail to xiaolu34702@gmail.com ask for fork question

 > How dare you write this in JavaScript?